 Portrait of a Character – Eleanor Crossman

-During Together, I wanted to make Jenny Crossman and Frank Ramirez‘s first dance an occasion for people to feel some true melancholy.
-As a result, Malcolm blows his nose to hide the fact that he’s weeping a bit, Lili much more openly cries and is given Malcolm’s handkerchief by Pamela Hudson, Travis and Tripp complain of headaches, Hoshi cries, and Deborah watches Jonathan from afar.
+As a result, Malcolm blows his nose to hide the fact that he’s weeping a bit, Lili much more openly cries and Pamela Hudson gives her Malcolm’s handkerchief, Travis and Tripp complain of headaches, Hoshi cries, and Deborah watches Jonathan from afar.
 Melissa is not there (she isn’t invited to the reception, so she’s with Norri).
 But what about Doug?

 I wanted him (and Jonathan, before him), to be more or less pushed into dancing with the bride’s mother.
 Enter Eleanor Crossman.